joe-plumb/mdw-azure-terraform/README.md

 ## Acknowledgements

-I would like to acknowledge the input and support on this repo from (@jtracey93)[https://github.com/jtracey93] and (@ejones18)[https://github.com/ejones18].
+I would like to acknowledge the input and support on this repo from [@jtracey93](https://github.com/jtracey93) and [@ejones18](https://github.com/ejones18).

-Jack's blog on (Terraform with Azure DevOps)[https://jacktracey.co.uk/terraform-with-azure-devops/] was instrumental for me in understanding and implementing the DevOps pipelines for infrastructure management.
+Jack's blog on [Terraform with Azure DevOps](https://jacktracey.co.uk/terraform-with-azure-devops/) was instrumental for me in understanding and implementing the DevOps pipelines for infrastructure management.

 Ethan's support with validating the artefacts and instructions in this repo has been fantastic.
 Together, we have ironed out a lot of issues that would have otherwise made it much harder for you to make use of these artefacts.